restic/restic/doc/030_preparing_a_new_repo.rst

     $ export AWS_ACCESS_KEY_ID=<MY_ACCESS_KEY>
     $ export AWS_SECRET_ACCESS_KEY=<MY_SECRET_ACCESS_KEY>

+When using temporary credentials make sure to include the session token via the environment variable ``AWS_SESSION_TOKEN``.

 You can then easily initialize a repository that uses your Amazon S3 as a backend.
-If the bucket does not exist it will be created in the default location:
+Make sure to use the endpoint for the correct region.
+The example uses ``us-east-1``.
+If the bucket does not exist it will be created in that region:

 .. code-block:: console

-    $ restic -r s3:s3.amazonaws.com/bucket_name init
+    $ restic -r s3:s3.us-east-1.amazonaws.com/bucket_name init
     enter password for new repository:
     enter password again:
-    created restic repository eefee03bbd at s3:s3.amazonaws.com/bucket_name
+    created restic repository eefee03bbd at s3:s3.us-east-1.amazonaws.com/bucket_name
     Please note that knowledge of your password is required to access the repository.
     Losing your password means that your data is irrecoverably lost.

-If needed, you can manually specify the region to use by either setting the environment variable ``AWS_DEFAULT_REGION`` or calling restic with an option parameter like ``-o s3.region="us-east-1"``.
-If the region is not specified, the default region is used.
-Afterwards, the S3 server (at least for AWS, ``s3.amazonaws.com``) will redirect restic to the correct endpoint.

-When using temporary credentials make sure to include the session token via then environment variable ``AWS_SESSION_TOKEN``.

 Until version 0.8.0, restic used a default prefix of ``restic``, so the files in the bucket were placed in a directory named ``restic``.
 If you want to